 Buying a LUXURY HOME in San Francisco

-Rather arbitrarily, houses selling for $2 million and above, and condos, co-ops and TICs selling for $1.5 million and above are designated as luxury home sales in San Francisco: these homes now make up about 14% of total home sales (up from about 10% - 11% a few years ago).
-Once again, what you get in different neighborhoods for $2 million can vary widely – a large, gorgeous, immaculate house in one place, a fixer-upper in another.
+For the sake of this report, houses selling for $2 million and above, and condos, co-ops and TICs selling for $1.5 million and above are designated as luxury home sales.
+What you get in different neighborhoods can vary widely – for $2 million, a large, gorgeous, immaculate house in one place or a fixer-upper in another.

 Luxury CONDO, CO-OP & TIC Sales

-As one can see below, no area has more luxury condo, co-op and TIC sales overall than the Pacific Heights-Marina district, but the Russian Hill-Nob Hill-Financial District area has more sales of $2 million and above, and again the South Beach-Yerba Buena area is the fastest growing luxury condo market and will probably take first position in the not too distant future due to continuing new construction.
-The average dollar per square foot values for luxury condos in the major neighborhoods below run $918 in the Noe, Eureka and Cole Valleys district, $961 in the Pacific Heights-Marina district, $1147 in the Russian-Nob-Telegraph Hills district, and $1229 in the greater South Beach-Yerba Buena area (think newer construction, high floor units and spectacular views).
+As one can see below, no area has more luxury condo, co-op and TIC sales overall than the Pacific Heights-Marina district, but the South Beach-Yerba Buena area is the fastest growing luxury condo market and will probably take first position in the not too distant future due to continuing new construction.
+The average dollar per square foot values for luxury condos in the major neighborhoods run $1001 in the Noe, Eureka and Cole Valleys district, $1049 in the Pacific Heights-Marina district, $1195 in the Russian-Nob-Telegraph Hills district, and $1328 in the greater South Beach-Yerba Buena area (think newer construction, high floor units and spectacular views).

 Luxury HOUSE Sales

 It wasn't so long ago that houses selling in Realtor District 5, the greater Noe/Eureka/Cole Valleys area (which includes Clarendon, Corona and Ashbury Heights), for over $2 million were outliers.
-But that is certainly not the case any longer.
-If we looked closer at the sales in the $2 million to $5 million, we'd find the higher end of the luxury house market continues to be dominated by Realtor District 7, the Pacific Heights-Marina area, the most expensive house market in the city.
-Though District 5 does see sales in the $3.5 to $5+ million range, most of its luxury houses sell between $2 million and $3.5 million.
+But that is not the case any longer - now, extremely wealthy people (such as Mark Zuckerberg) are buying homes here.
+Still for the time being, the highest end of the luxury house market continues to be dominated by Realtor District 7, the Pacific Heights-Marina area.
 There are several other significant areas for these high-end houses, such as Lake Street/Sea Cliff, St. Francis Wood/Forest Hill and Lower Pacific Heights.

-Distribution of San Francisco Condo & TIC Sales by Sales Price
+Distribution of Condo & TIC Sales by Sales Price

-The largest number of condo, co-op and TIC sales in San Francisco over this 12 month period was in the $700,000 to $850,000 price segment (dark green column) -- the median sales price over the period was approximately $950,000.
+The largest number of condo, co-op and TIC sales in San Francisco over this 12 month period was also in the $750,000 to $1,000,000 price segment (dark green column) -- the median condo sales price over the period was approximately $950,000.
 Median sales prices of houses and condos in San Francisco have been converging lately as new construction condos - now coming on the market in increasing quantities - raise overall values.

 SAN FRANCISCO REALTOR DISTRICTS